trinker/termco/README.md

-to examine important ngram collocations. **quanteda**'s `collocation` function provides measures of: `"G2"`, `"X2"`, `"pmi"`, and `"dice"` to examine the strength of relationship between ngrams. **termco** adds stopwordremoval, min/max charcter filtering, and stemming to **quanteda**'s `collocation` as well as a generic `plot` method.
+to examine important ngram collocations. **quanteda**'s `collocation` function provides measures of: `"G2"`, `"X2"`, `"pmi"`, and `"dice"` to examine the strength of relationship between ngrams. **termco** adds stopword removal, min/max character filtering, and stemming to **quanteda**'s `collocation` as well as a generic `plot` method.

     x <- presidential_debates_2012[["dialogue"]]